Chart #1

 Chart #8

 I've been fascinated by the decade-long decline in small cap stock prices relative to large cap stock prices.
-On a total return basis, the S&P 500 index has more than doubled the return on the Russell 2000 index!
-Chart #8 illustrates this, while also suggesting that the Fed's monetary policy tightening and easing cycles has had something to do with this.
+On a total return basis, the S&P 500 index has more than doubled the return on the Russell 2000 index over the past decade!
+Chart #8 helps illustrate this, while also suggesting that the Fed's monetary policy tightening and easing cycles has had something to do with this.

 The blue line in this chart is the ratio of the Russell 2000 Small Cap Index to the S&P 500 Index.
 The red line is the inflation-adjusted (real) level of the Fed funds rate, which in turn is the best measure of how tight or how easy the Fed's monetary stance is (inverted to show that a rising red line corresponds to easier monetary policy and vice versa).
 It's not a perfect correlation, but it seems that Fed easing (which usually comes in the wake of economic weakness) inevitably leads to small cap stock outperformance.
 By now it's clear the Fed has embarked on an easing cycle.
 With Trump's policies promising a significant reduction in regulatory burdens (which would help smaller companies much more than larger companies), I think we may therefore be at the beginning of a period of small cap outperformance.